 The Buccaneers began the new year in third place with a 20-15 record, behind New Westminster and the league-leading Abbotsford Flyers.
 On January 7th, Esquimalt stayed two points ahead of fourth-place Burnaby with a 9-6 victory over Cowichan.
-Randy Taylor and Len Evans each scored twice for the Bucs.
+Randy Taylor and Len Evans each notched a pair for the Bucs.
 It was the first game for Ken Clement who joined the club after brief stops earlier in the season with the Victoria Cougars and Nanaimo Islanders.
 Clement is the only player to suit up for the Cougars, Islanders and Buccaneers.

 On January 9th, two games took place at the Esquimalt Sports Centre with Burnaby picking up three points out of a possible four.
 The Blue Hawks defeated Esquimalt 8-5 in their regularly scheduled game and played through a scoreless overtime period of a game that originally took place on opening day in September.

 The replay of the overtime resulted from a protest filed by Esquimalt over a game between the two clubs on September 26th.
 That contest wound up as a 7-7 tie at the end of regulation.
 When the Bucs scored in overtime, they thought they had won the game.
 To their amazement, the referee ruled the overtime is a 10-minute period and the game continued.
 The Blue Hawks came back with two more goals for the victory.
 BCJHL rules, however, state that overtime is to be sudden death.
-Commissioner Fred Page upheld Esquimalt's protest and ruled the overtime be replayed.
+Commissioner Fred Page upheld Esquimalt's protest and ruled the overtime be replayed on January 9th.
 After the scoreless overtime, the two teams played their regularly scheduled game.

 The Bucs suffered a major loss on January 10th when their best defenseman, Rob Kivell, left the team to join the Victoria Cougars.
-He declined previous offers to join the WHL since playing for a major junior league team would jeopardize any hope of a U.S. college scholarship.
+He declined previous offers to join the WHL, since playing for a major junior league team would jeopardize any hope of a U.S. college scholarship.
 Victoria pursued Kivell since the beginning of the season and recently acquired his WHL rights from Lethbridge.
 Kivell decided to leave Esquimalt when Cougars co-owner Jim Hartsborne offered an assured education package at the University of Victoria.
 (1)